 1001 N. AlamGeda St., Chinatown

 Why is Philippe the original?
 Reportedly the restaurant invented in the French Dip Sandwich, although rivals suggest otherwise.
 Either way, their sandwich is seriously delicious and the main reason this restaurant has become a hot spot for lunch.
-Located on the eastside of Chinatown since 1951, this is an establishment that knows what they do and do it well.
+Located on the east side of Chinatown since 1951, this is an establishment that knows what they do and does it well.
+As such, it’s an easy pick for the most famous places to eat in LA.

 Yes, it’s fast food.
-But it make the list because In-N-Out is best in California, where it was created.
-Pick any location in LA, and double up animal style on a fresh-made burger loaded with toppings.
+But it makes the list because In-N-Out is best in California, where it was created.
+Pick any location in LA, and double up animal-style on a fresh-made burger loaded with toppings.
 It’s really the only way to go.
 Order a side of fries and a strawberry milkshake for the full experience.
+This burger joint may be lowkey but it’s popularity make it one of the most famous places to eat in LA.

 1400 N. Virgil Ave., East Hollywood

-Some of the best tacos in California are found in San Diego, but to get your fix in LA go to Ricky’s Fish Tacos.
+Some of the best tacos in California are found in San Diego, but to get your fix in LA you have to go Ricky’s Fish Tacos.
 This food truck, located in East Hollywood, is ideal for lunch or a quick snack.
 The flaky, fried-just-right fish is topped with crunchy cabbage, shredded cheese and your choice of sauce and salsas, among other toppings.

 704 S. Alvarado St., Westlake